List of recorded monarchs in the Philippines: Kingdom of Cebu

 The Kingdom of Cebu was known for its military achievements and for having a large army.
 The male citizens of the kingdom were tattooed as marks of honour.
 Its dominion became a protectorate of the Kingdom of the Spains and the Indies in 1565 but fell to the said kingdom after 1570.

 Principality of Mactan

-Mactan is known to have had several lords at the same time, unlike most lordships in the neighbouring Cebu.
+Mactan is known to have had several rulers at the same time, unlike most principalities in the neighbouring Cebu.
 Mactan is assumed to have had its own sovereign.